 Robotics is becoming an essential part of the modern retail industry.
 The modern robots come in different sizes and shapes, from enormous six-foot-tall free-moving machines to sophisticated shelf-scanners checking inventory at Walmart.
 In this part, we talk about the advantages of robotics in retail stores.

-The main goal of robotics in the retail industry is to get information about the consumer’s behavior.
-They use automated shelf-scanners that are connected to the Internet of Things.
+One of the main goals of robots in retail is to get information about the consumer’s behavior.
+They use automated shelf-scanners that are connected to the internet of things.
 The IoT combines all processes, from manufacturing to transportation and retail, into a single digital ecosystem.
 When combined with the advanced capabilities of artificial intelligence and machine learning, the Internet of Things helps to move human civilization into the Fourth Industrial Revolution.

 Big retailers like Walmart and Amazon use a lot of different robots in their warehouses and retail stores.
-These robots do the most straightforward jobs like material handling and cleaning.
-Using the robots allowed Amazon to reduce the number of workers and cut the operating expenses by about 20%.
+These robots do the most straightforward jobs, like material handling and cleaning.
+Using the robots allowed Amazon to reduce the number of workers and cut operating expenses by about 20%.

 Some use robotics in retail industry to help the customer get additional information or find a specific product.
 In 2016, home improvement retailer Lowe’s introduced their project – LoweBot.